 The PEACE Flag Movement works to unite the world in the fight for equity and justice for all people.
 It starts with the flag, making the hope of change visible.
 And it grows when we turn education and conversation into action.
 Raising this flag is a promise to speak up, stand up, rise up.

 2018.
-Rainbow Peace Flag Project leaders recognize the need for a design change, as the flag is seen as an LGBTQ pride symbol, when it in fact stands for every Culture, Race, Spirituality, Gender, Sexuality, Age, and Ability.
-Artist Virginia Fitzgerald redesigns for visual inclusivity, and in the name of racial justice, with new hues and black lettering.
-All colors now stand side by side, a symbol of equality—for all.
+Incorporating the input of people from many communities, a flag was designed to better represent the meaning of this symbol.
+The PEACE flag represents: Every Culture, Race, Spirituality, Gender, Sexuality, Age, and Ability.
+The new design evolved into a symbol of collective connection, and in the name of racial justice, with new hues and black lettering.
+All colors stand side by side, a representation of equality—for all.